Sekky61/riscv-sim/Sources/simulator/Readme.md

 ### Formatting

-The file `.editorconfig` contains the formatting rules for the project.
+The file `.idea/codeStyles/codeStyleConfig.xml` contains the formatting rules for the project.
 The rules follow the *SC@FIT Handbook* where sensible.
 IntelliJ IDEA should automatically pick up these rules.